Customizing Issue Picker Results

 - In the Issues side panel, click :settings_dc: .

-Check the Include Jira imported plans option to include imported Jira issues from Tempo Planner in the Issues list.
+Check the Include Jira imported plans option to include imported Jira work items from Tempo Capacity Planner in the Issues list.

 Favorite Issues

-If you are working on many different issues at one time, it can be helpful to mark some of them as favorites, making them easier to access.
+If you are working on many different work items at one time, it can be helpful to mark some of them as favorites, making them easier to access.

-• To mark an issue as a favorite, click its star so it's filled.
+To mark a work item as a favorite, click its star so it's filled.
 It joins the other favorite issues in the Favorite list, but is still available in its original issue list.

-• To remove the issue from the Favorite list, click its star.
+To remove the work item from the Favorite list, click its star.

 Add Jira Projects and Jira (JQL) Filters to the Issue Picker